ccarpul/TopNewsOfflineFirst/README.md

 # Platzi news challenge

-Mobile App developed in Kotlin for Android for Platzi Challenge.
+Mobile App developed in Kotlin for Android with offline first mode

 It shows recent news from US and the articles saved